gullerya/data-tier/README.md

 ## Basic concepts

-My, definitely opinionated, insights of how client application should look like ni general and how `data-tier` library comes into the picture can be found [__here__](docs/client-app-architecture.md).
-That would probably be the most completed overview of the library's overall usage.
+My, definitely opinionated, insights of how client application should look like in general and how `data-tier` library comes into that picture can be found [__here__](docs/client-app-architecture.md).
+That would probably be the most completed overview of the library's overall usage intent.

 Here I'll just outline the very essentials, namely 2 main concepts: __`Tie`__ and __`Controller`__.